A reader wonders if they should take a forbearance offer even if they may not necessarily need it.

-I wouldn’t say there are necessarily any dangers to a forbearance when it’s used for the right reasons.
+I wouldn’t say there are necessarily any dangers to forbearance when it’s used for the right reasons.
 It’s put in place to help a person or persons that need help to get their finances in order.
 In a case like this unforeseen pandemic, many people were caught blindsided and have no choice but to do a forbearance.

 The benefits if used properly is that it gives someone some extra time to get their finances in order and to get back on their feet so they can resume making their payments on time and avoiding foreclosure proceedings and possibly lose their home.

-The danger comes when some people are not affected by the pandemic and choose to use up the government funds and take away from the people that really need it.
+The danger comes when some people are not affected by the pandemic and choose to use up the government funds and take them away from the people that really need them.
 That’s why I say, in your situation, it doesn’t sound like you need it, so you should continue making your normal payments.
 It will be good for you and good for the economy to do so.

 Can forbearance negatively affect someone’s credit?

 For mortgages under the CARES Act, there should be no negative impact on a borrower’s credit score for payments missed during an approved forbearance.
 But mistakes can happen.
-As with everything else, I would double and triple check with your lender to make sure.
+As with everything else, I would double and triple-check with your lender to make sure.
 You should also monitor your credit closely.